 — After your solar panels pay for themselves, they will continue generating home electricity from solar energy for decades to come, with only minimal (practically negligible) annual loss of efficiency.

-- Reduced Reliance on Power Grid: In states like California where power grid black-outs are a thing, solar panels can help maintain the comfort of having uninterrupted electricity at your house, even when the grid is not supplying sufficient power due to block-outs during peak summer hours.
+- Reduced Reliance on the Power Grid: In states like California and Texas where power grid blackouts are a common occurrence during summer AC usage peaks, solar panels can help maintain the comfort of having uninterrupted electricity at your home — this requires solar battery storage, even when the grid is not supplying sufficient power due to blackouts during peak summer hours.

 — When a solar system is also coupled with an energy storage battery, some of the excess electricity can be stored by the battery pack for use during night hours, when solar energy is not available.